ZhaoLulu1/diff_foam/README.md

 Inference output data will be saved automatically to the `save/` folder.
 You can adjust the `save_flag` and `record_flag` in the `inference.ipynb` notebook to control whether the ROS bag is saved.

-## Additional Information

-For more details on the project, please refer to the poster available on Google Drive: https://drive.google.com/file/d/1hYUVsxyhiXEtXabWOoytsa8HlRqqGbKX/view?usp=drive_link.